INTRODUCTION:

 OUR WELFARE OFFICERS:

-Becki Allbut - Non coaching team member, Safeguarding trained.
+Becki Allbut - Non-ncoaching team member, Safeguarding trained.

 Stephanie Bowen - Volunteer, Qualified coach not employed by Treasure Gymnastics, safeguarding trained.